dgroomes/llm-api-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [x] DONE Rename to `llm-api-playground` or similar.
-I want to narrow this project to that.
-LLMs/AI in general is too broad for one sub-project.
 * [ ] Anthropic example requests
 * [ ] Prompt caching
-* [ ] HOLD (I need more debuggability/auditing) More examples in the tic-tac-toe prompt.
-It's surprising how bad the LLM is at tic-tac-toe, mostly o4-mini, although even 4o is not great.
-I know that the table-styled Nushell output is probably confusing it, and I could strip it out, but I like this as a reminder about how fragile real world an integration is.
-Good example to try more examples (few shot).
-Let's see what happens.
-I want to explore some variations, but I'm really trying to make an eval (though interesting, I would want more scaffolding and design around that, though maybe simple is better).
-Update: wow, o1 is failing at this much more than I anticipated.
-I asked it to create some examples and in the second example it described "X wins in a quick diagonal" but then proceeded to place Xs in the left column and Os extending in a dowright diagonal and even asserting "X completes diagonal from (0, a) to (2, c)" but that path is literally X, O and O. I'm going to just drop the Nushell table-style and do raw characters (`X`, `O` and `-`).
-UPDATE 2: Wow, this isn't any better. gpt4o botched the game pretty badly.
-I think I need the many examples.
-Also I'm tempted to log the full history for debugging.
 * [ ] (TODO move this out of this sub-project because it isn't an llm-api focus) Fine-tune a small model over my own content.
 I'd like to at least do fine-turning once, for the sake of it.
 This has to happen in the cloud probably, but if I fine-tune a small model I can run inference locally.
 I want to fine-tune the model with my own README content across all my repositories.
 Now that I think about it, fine-tuning for small models is probably a good idea because the capability of local models is relatively low, so we want to juice them for a specific task.
 * [ ] (TODO move this out of this sub-project because it isn't an llm-api focus) "semantic search" product over my own data.
 I should be able to make that with embeddings?
 Also take care to note that you can use AI for semantic search, but you don't need *generative* AI for the actual response (I think?
 We want to "classify" the query as one of a few Q&As...)
-* [x] DONE Split into sub-projects
 * [ ] "programmatic" example.
 I'm particularly interested in the UX of streaming the tokens back as they are generated.
 I need a programmatic example for this.